ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 Some issues I had to address on Amazon:

 * some AMIs will automount the first ephemeral disk on /mnt, others will not.
 This causes issues with the provisioning process.
 We need to improve our support of these various configurations.
-Use m1.xlarge for the time being.
+With the current code, any device on /dev/sdf or above will automatically be formated, mounted, and added to gluster
 * the network security group you launch master and workers in must allow incoming connections from itself otherwise the nodes will not be able to communicate with each other

 ### Notes for Barcelona (VirtualBox)